dorythecat/PICO8-Wakatime/README.md

 # PICO8-Wakatime
 Wakatime for PICO8 Fantasy Console (tested on 0.2.6)

+# How to run
+1. Make sure you have Python 3 installed on your system.
+2. Open up PICO-8.
+3. Just run `run.bat` (Windows) or `run.sh` (Linux/Mac).
+4. Enjoy! :D

 # About `pico8_utils.py`
 To make this program work, with all the limitations of PICO-8, I had to spoof memory addresses from PICO-8, by using Cheat Engine,